vstehle/systemready-scripts/README.md

                                 # verify it with capsule-tool.py
     devicetree:                 # If present, the file is a Devicetree blob and
                                 # we verify it with dtc and dt-parser.py
+    sct-parser-result-md:       # If present, the file is the result.md produced
+      seq-file: <filename>      # by the SCT parser and we treat it specially
+                                # (see below)
   - dir: <dirname or pattern>
     optional:                   # If present, the directory can be missing
     min-entries: <integer>      # Optional